TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 Dec 14, 2018: **Faster lemmatizer**, major updates for the lemmatizer making it considerably faster (no changes in accuracy).
     --> Pipeline needs clean instalation (requirements also changed)!

-Dec 13, 2018: **Memory leak fixed**, should not accumulate RAM with large data streams anymore.
 </div>

 ## Finnish